Esper defends firing of Navy ship captain over virus warning | Federal News Network

 Videos went viral on social media over the weekend, showing hundreds of sailors gathered on the ship chanting and applauding Crozier on Thursday as he walked off the vessel, turned, saluted, waved and got into a waiting car.

-His firing comes amid broader pressure on the military as it seeks to step up its response to the coronavirus outbreak, including sending two Navy hospital ships in New York and Los Angeles.
-On Sunday, Esper said the Pentagon was sending over 1,100 additional doctors, nurses and other medical staff to New York as part of a COVID-19 operation that would have the military in charge of “the largest hospital in the United States,” with 2,500 beds at the Jacob Javits convention center.
+His firing comes amid pressure on the military as it seeks to step up its response to the coronavirus outbreak, including sending two Navy hospital ships to assist New York and Los Angeles.
+On Sunday, Esper said the Pentagon was sending over 1,100 additional doctors, nurses and other medical staff to New York as part of a COVID-19 operation that would have the military in charge of “the largest hospital in the United States,” with 2,500 beds at the city’s Jacob Javits Convention Center.

+Esper issued new requirements for those visiting or working on Department of Defense installations regarding the use of cloth face coverings.
+He said that “to the extent practical,” all individuals on department property “will wear” the coverings when they cannot maintain six feet of social distance from others.
+The guidance, outlined in a memo to senior military leaders Sunday, is effective immediately.

-Asked over the weekend about whether Crozier’s firing could hurt morale in the military, President Donald Trump said he was not involved with the decision but agreed with it “100 percent,” calling his letter “not appropriate.”
+Asked over the weekend about whether Crozier’s firing could hurt morale in the military, President Donald Trump said he was not involved with the decision but agreed with it “100 percent.”

 “I thought it was terrible what he did to write a letter,” he told reporters Saturday.
 “I mean, this isn’t a class on literature.
 This is a captain of a massive ship that’s nuclear powered.
 And he shouldn’t be talking that way in a letter.
 He could call and ask and suggest.”